 White plaster tends to have the shortest lifespan due to the softer marble component in the mixture.
 White plaster can last on average 5-15 years and in many instances can go longer if water chemistry is properly maintained.

-White quartz averages or more years since a harder quartz aggregate is used in combination with the marble and cement.
+White quartz averages more years since a harder quartz aggregate is used in combination with the marble and cement.
 Once again, quartz can last longer than the average if water chemistry is properly maintained.

 Polished marble finishes are an upgrade to standard marble finishes since the reactive cream layer is polished off the pool finish.
 You can plan on getting 10+ years from this ultra-smooth pool finish.